 How Much is an Aircraft Mechanic Salary?

 If you’re thinking about enrolling in aircraft mechanic school, you probably have a lot of questions.
 One of the main questions we are asked is about aircraft mechanic salary.
 Before you invest in your education, you want to make sure your career pays a good wage.
 Aviation Maintenance Technicians (AMT) and Aircraft & Powerplant (A&P) mechanics are in high demand and earn a good living.
 Also, your aircraft mechanic training can be used in a variety of career fields.
+For instance, each day there are 1,000 to 2,000 job openings requiring these skills.

 How much do A&P mechanics earn?